rubyonjets/jets/README.md

 Lambda does not yet support ruby.
 So Jets uses a node shim and a bundled version of ruby to add support.

-Jets deploys the Lambda and API Gateway resources as a CloudFormation template.
+Jets deploys the Lambda and API Gateway resources as a CloudFormation stack.

 ## Contributing